 Their productivity is steadier throughout the day.

-- A lark is steady as it goes.
-Your performance remains relatively steady throughout the day, according to researchers at the University of Alberta in Canada.
+If you’re a morning lark, your performance remains relatively steady throughout the day, according to researchers at the University of Alberta in Canada.
 Better yet, since a lark is more likely to be at his or her desk early, they win the approval of bosses and supervisors who like to see workers coming in a bit ahead of schedule.

 Children tend to wake early and the morning lark is there to greet them.
-Plus, getting to work early may mean getting home on time so the morning lark can enjoy more family time in the evening, too.
+Plus, getting to work early may mean getting home on time, so the morning lark can enjoy more family time in the evening, too.

 Again, that early morning light may be an “upper” that helps fend of depression.
-You tend to be alert and cheerful – happier!
+You tend to be alert and cheerful – and happier!
 And, being happier makes you more optimistic than the night owl.

 Early or late riser, your bed plays a big part in getting you ready for a new day.
 It’s simple, if your bed doesn’t give you support or is lumpy and sagging, you’re not going to get the rest you need.
 Regardless of whether or not you’re a night owl or a morning lark, a new mattress might be just what you need for your best sleep ever.